-All students in the group who have a seminar must be prepared for the seminar.
-They must answer to a questions that are similar to questions for the exam.
-Student's willingness is a condition for the seminar to be completed.
+All students in the group who are attending a seminar must be prepared for the seminar.
+They must answer to the questions that are similar to the exam questions.
+Student's appropriate knowledge is a prerequisite for the seminar approval.
 The seminar is evaluated with done/not done.